marygooneratne/cellsociety-team16/doc/DESIGN_PLAN.md

 runs a grid to completion.
 This grid is an instance of the View object which is the JavaFX object representing the CellGrid object.
 This View object updates the Cell JavaFX Nodes when the Cell states are updated.
 The CellGrid object is a object representation of the array of Cells.
 Cell is a abstract superclass with subclasses unique to each type of model.
 These subclasses will defer mostly in how they update as rules differ for different kinds of models.
-Cells have a CellView object property that represents the JavaFX node in the View responsible for its representation.
+Cells have a Visualization.Cell object property that represents the JavaFX node in the View responsible for its representation.
 Each Cell has a property ArrayList<Cell> of currentNeighbors.
 With each step of the application, the CellGrid “updates” by calling its updateCellNextStates() method that iterates through the cellList, calling updateNextState() on each cell, saving the next state it should switch